 Dr Emil Hodzovic explains more about the theory behind how a ketogenic diet may affect testosterone levels.

-The ketogenic diet has a number of claims associated with it from controlling hunger and melting body fat to increased cognition and focus, and it was actually initially used to successfully improve symptoms of epilepsy .
-However, you may not have heard that there is some evidence that it can boost your testosterone levels as well [3,4].
+The ketogenic diet has many claims associated with it from controlling hunger and melting body fat to increased cognition and focus.
+It was initially used to successfully improve symptoms of epilepsy .
+However, there is also some evidence that it can boost your testosterone levels as well [3,4].

-For those who don’t know what the ketogenic diet is about – it is essentially a very low carb, high fat and moderate protein diet.
+The ketogenic diet is essentially a very low-carb, high-fat, and moderate-protein diet.
 The goal is to force the body to start using fat as fuel by starving it of carbohydrates.
 After an initial period where people often feel pretty rough (dubbed the ‘keto flu’), ketosis kicks in and people can start to enjoy the purported benefits.
 Most of these benefits stem from the fact that the body produces and uses ketone bodies as fuel (instead of glucose).
 Proponents of ketosis claim that this is a cleaner and more efficient fuel and that it promotes metabolic flexibility within the body - meaning that the body can access and use fat stores more easily.

-This is the theory at least and in light of a lot of conflicting information, I did an experiment a few months back where I followed a ‘keto’ diet for 5 weeks to see what all the fuss was about.
-I documented my progress and how I felt, along with blood tests before and after, but one of the blood tests that changed favourably was my testosterone level, improving hugely.
+This is the theory at least and in light of a lot of conflicting information, I experimented a few months back when I followed a ‘keto’ diet for five weeks to see what all the fuss was about.
+I documented my progress and how I felt, along with blood tests before and after, but one of the blood tests that changed favourably was my testosterone level, which improved hugely.

 For one, we know pretty conclusively that under severe calorie restrictions, hormone production starts to become suppressed.
 Essentially, the body goes into starvation mode and non-vital functions start to get shut down in favour of sheer survival.
 This is only really an issue for prolonged and severe calorie deficits and for people who achieve very low levels of body fat .

-Conversely, in overweight individuals, calorie restriction and the associated fat loss can actually improve testosterone levels, and this is likely secondary to improved health that goes along with fat loss .
-This is an important confounding factor for the ‘keto testosterone theory’ as keto is often used as a fat loss diet.
+In overweight individuals, calorie restriction and the associated fat loss can improve testosterone levels, and this is likely secondary to improved health that goes along with fat loss .
+This is an important confounding factor for the ‘keto testosterone theory’ as keto is often used as a fat-loss diet.
 As health improves and body fat goes down, testosterone can go up irrespective of diet.

 Along with severely low levels of body fat causing the body to effectively shut down, very low-fat intakes for extended periods can suppress hormone production [8,9] as steroid hormones such as testosterone are based on the cholesterol molecule .
-In relation to this, there is also a theory that dietary fibre can impact cholesterol levels and oftentimes fat and fibre within diets are inversely proportional - as one goes up, the other drops.
-Though studies in vegans, who tend to have higher fibre intakes, show that this doesn’t appear to cause issues with testosterone.
+There is also a theory that dietary fibre can impact cholesterol levels and oftentimes fat and fibre within diets are inversely proportional - as one goes up, the other drops.
+Studies in vegans, who tend to have higher fibre intakes, show that this doesn’t appear to cause issues with testosterone.
 [12,13]

-Finally, we have evidence that glucose is required for testosterone production and increased carbs can actually increase testosterone when calories and fat content is controlled .
+Some evidence shows that glucose is required for testosterone production and increased carbs can increase testosterone when calories and fat content are controlled .
 This would be a blow to the keto testosterone theory, but the body can still produce glucose while in ketosis and this doesn’t necessarily mean that keto doesn’t also work.

 In my case, when I did the keto experiment, I stayed in a neutral calorie balance and was a healthy body weight.
 This meant that I was not inhibiting hormone production while still eating a large amount of fat which put me in a good place for the boost in testosterone which showed up on blood tests.

-Overall, I recommend eating plenty of vegetables and limiting saturated fat (whether you are keto or not!).
+Overall, to boost your testosterone levels, I recommend eating plenty of vegetables and limiting saturated fat (whether you are keto or not!).
 If you are overweight then drop some body fat, otherwise, keep your calories around a level that sustains a steady body weight over the longer term.
-Alongside this, there are some basic lifestyle factors that will really help with testosterone levels that I outline in an article that can be foundhere.